 If a customer has previously engaged with a particular advertisement within a given window of time, a conversion event is triggered to document that a successful offline conversion has occurred.
 The attributed publisher or marketer that created the advertisement can then be accredited for that sale.

 This is an example of how you can "bridge the gap" and attribute offline activities back to online interactions when using Facebook Lead Ads or Google Ads.

 This offline conversion process applies to other advertising mediums as well.
-For example, attributing offline engagements to email newsletters are frequently done though the addition of specific promo codes.
-The resulting “impression list” is comprised of emails that have received a promo code.
+For example, attributing offline engagements for emails or flyers are frequently done through the use of specific promo codes.
+The resulting “impression list” is comprised of addresses that have previously received a promo code.
 In order to claim the promotional offer, a consumer would have to provide a valid address at the point of sale.
-Anytime the promotional code is used, the point of sale can then ping the impression list and attribute the source of that engagement accurately.
+Anytime the promotional code is used by a consumer, the point of sale can then ping the impression list and attribute the source of that engagement accurately.

 Offline conversions help marketers accurately attribute generated revenue based on individual advertisements when a conversion occurs outside of a digital platform.

 Setting up offline conversions on Facebook | Google Ads

 Facebook Lead Ad and Google Ad platforms have native access to vast amounts of social media accounts, consumer contact information and engagement data.
 Both platforms process data from billions of users every day and actively record every engagement on their platforms.
 This makes these platforms extremely effective at creating impression lists for ads that were delivered using those platforms.